Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Momentum mapping

-Further insight into these additional structures is achieved by applying our spatial filter to the results from the forward method, as shown in Fig.~\ref{fig:orbits1filter}.
-The upper row of the figure shows the orbits that reach the detector without getting closer than the tunnel exit to the core.
-These are expected to be direct orbits, which escape the Coulomb attraction and reach the detector.
-The initial momenta of these orbits exhibit a flame-shaped structure resembling that obtained with the boundary CQSFA computations displayed in Fig.~\ref{fig:orbits1}.
-This means that to reach the detector with vanishing momentum $\mathbf{p}=0$, the electron must escape with a non-vanishing momentum $\mathbf{p}_0$.
-This is clear as the Coulomb force pulls the electron back to the core so that an electron with vanishing initial momentum would be trapped otherwise.
-The corresponding momentum distribution at the detector, plotted in Fig.~\ref{fig:orbits1filter}(b), is centered at $(p_{z},p_{x})=(0,0)$ and, as expected, does not exhibit rescattering ridges.
+Fig. \ref{fig:orbits1} shows the initial (panels (a) and (c)) and final (panels (b) and (d)) momenta for orbit 1 following the classification given in Table \ref{tab:OrbitClassification}.
+The first and the second rows shows the results obtained with the CQSFA and R-CQSFA, respectively.
+Throughout, the initial momentum distributions exhibit a flame-shaped gap, with the R-CQSFA yielding some structure inside the flame and rescattering ridges that are not present in the boundary CQSFA.
+Further insight is achieved by applying our spatial filter to the results from the forward method, as shown in Fig.~\ref{fig:orbits1filter}.
+The upper row of the figure shows the orbits that reach the detector without getting closer to the core than the tunnel exit.
+These are expected to be direct orbits, which escape the Coulomb attraction and reach the detector without further interaction with the target.
+The initial momenta of these orbits exhibit the flame-shaped gap displayed in Fig.~\ref{fig:orbits1}, which can be understood as follows.
+Because the Coulomb force pulls the electron back to the core, an electron with vanishing initial momentum would be trapped.
+Thus, to reach the detector with vanishing momentum $\mathbf{p}=0$, the electron must escape with a non-vanishing momentum $\mathbf{p}_0$.The corresponding momentum distribution at the detector, plotted in Fig.~\ref{fig:orbits1filter}(b), is centered at $(p_{z},p_{x})=(0,0)$ and, as expected, does not exhibit rescattering ridges.
 The Coulomb attraction has also closed the flame-type gap, as it affects the orbits with low initial velocity the most and those with high initial velocity only marginally.
-Let us also note that there is some inner structure inside the flame in the initial momentum distribution of the direct orbits obtained with the forward method.
+Let us also note that there is some structure inside the flame in the initial momentum distribution of the direct orbits obtained with the forward method.
 These are rare events, and a closer look at the dynamics of these orbits has revealed that they are slightly deflected by the core.
 However, the distance of closest approach is always above the tunnel exit and they do not lead to rescattering ridges.